 Singer 221 as your can guess "Pink".
 Collecting the Singer 221 is and has been a very value conserving venture.
 These machines have never went down in price.
 These machines are very nice and all original except for the pink paint.
 The carrying case is a reproduction and instruction is a reproduction.
 The machine has no reproduction parts on it.
 It is a 1934 AD machine.
-You will love this beautiful little gal and a donation will be given to a cancer research firm to help in the advance of cancer research.
+You will love this beautiful little gal and a donation will be given to a cancer research fund to help in the advance of cancer research.
 It takes a lot of research money to find a cure and they are making progress.
-Cancer hits all of us as you will discover if you read BLOW "Pink Singer STORY".
+Cancer hits all of us as you will discover if you read below "Pink Singer STORY".

 PLEASE ASK ME ABOUT THE LITTLE PINK FEATHERWEIGHT AND AVAILABILITY AT firstname.lastname@example.org or test/call 605-359-8939.

 Breast Cancer & The Little Pink Singer Featherweight Sewing Machine

 Breast cancer research takes the help of people like you and I. What is the pink featherweight I guess I can safely say it is a symbol of what I perceive to be a way for me to help in the fight of breast cancer.
 We have a great Featherweight repaint shop we decided to use that uses the same process we were going to use repainting our machines.
 I want to thank a great person for this repainting job and give them all the credit at this time for helping on this project as he also had a person with breast cancer in his family.